Datalayer-Storage/Distributed-Internet-Gateway/src/server/README.md

 - __PollingIntervalMinutes__: 1440 - The number of minutes to wait between checking for new singletons.
 - __DataLayerStorageUri__: <https://api.datalayer.storage/> - The uri to use for retrieving the list of singletons to mirror.
 - __DefaultFee__: 500000, - The default fee to use for mirroring singletons if the dynamic fee cannot be retrieved.
-- __AddMirrorAmount__: 300000001 - The number of mojos to reserve in the mirror coin for each singleton.
+- __AddMirrorReserveAmount__: 300000001 - The number of mojos to reserve in the mirror coin for each singleton.